Términos y Condiciones

 Startups that apply must be incorporated in Puerto Rico or the United States, when the Program commences.
 If the startup is incorporated outside of Puerto Rico, but within the United States, the startup must be duly authorized to do business in Puerto Rico by the Puerto Rico Department of State.
-Only founders that own fifty percent (50%) or more of their startup may apply.
+Only founders that own significant equity in the company may apply.
 The founder applying to the Program must be over eighteen (18) years of age, and the Program participants may not be more than three persons.
 If the founder is under the age of twenty-one (21), he or she must be duly authorized in writing by their parents with legal custody to participate in the Program and execute the grant agreement.
 Pre18 reserves the right to use its discretionary faculty to accept team members below the age of eighteen (18) as extraordinary situations may arise.

 The following categories will be considered: